Cooch Behar: Education

 Cooch Behar Panchanan Barma University is the only single university in Cooch Behar.
 It is a U.G.C. recognised public university in Cooch Behar, West Bengal, India.
 The university was named after the 19th-century Rajbongshi leader and social reformist, Panchanan Barma.
 A total of 15 colleges from the Cooch Behar district are affiliated with the university.

 There are five colleges and a polytechnic in town, including A.B.N.
-Seal College, Cooch Behar College, University B.T. & Evening College, Thakur Panchanan Mahila Mahavidyalaya, all of which are affiliated with the Cooch Behar Panchanan Barma University, which was established in 2013.Cooch Behar Polytechnic established in 1964, one of oldest Polytechnic Institute in Coochbehar district.
+Seal College, Cooch Behar College, University B.T. & Evening College, all of which are affiliated with the Cooch Behar Panchanan Barma University, which was established in 2013.

-Acharya Brojendra Nath Seal College was established in 1888 as Victoria College by Maharaja Nripendra Narayan of Koch Bihar to enhance student capability in the Kingdom.
-The first principal was John Cornwallis Godley, who in 1895 became the second principal of Aitchison College in Lahore.
-Later, Maharaja Nripendra Naryayan offered the post of principal to Acharya Brojendra Nath Seal, a Brahmo and philosopher, who remained in the post for eighteen years from 1896 to 1913.
-In 1950, when the state of Cooch Behar was merged into the Union of India, governance was passed to the Government of West Bengal.
-It was earlier affiliated with the University of Calcutta and University of North Bengal and is now affiliated with Cooch Behar Panchanan Barma University after the creation of the same.
+Acharya Brojendra Nath Seal College was established in 1888 as Victoria College by King Nripendra Narayan of Cooch Behar State, affiliated with the University of Calcutta and University of North Bengal.
+In 1950, when the state of Cooch Behar was merged into the Union of India, governance was passed to the Government of West Bengal and affiliation to Cooch Behar Panchanan Barma University.
 In 1970, it was renamed Acharya Brojendra Nath Seal College.
-It is one of the few colleges under the Cooch Behar Panchanan Barma University to offer postgraduate education.
-The college is in the heart of the town with a campus of 13.27 acres (53,700 m2) and a built-up area of 9032.96 sq. meters.

 1981 the Maya Chitram Art Institute was founded in Cooch Behar.
 There is an agricultural university, Uttar Banga Krishi Vishwavidyalaya, 16 km from the town at Pundibari.
 A medical college named Maharaja Jitendra Narayan Medical College and Hospital began instruction in 2019 with 100 students.

 Cooch Behar Government Engineering College started its first academic session in 2016.